top of page

 However, despite his faith, Simon Peter denied knowing Jesus three times during the Passion of Christ.

-Peter was very enthusiastic but very impatient and impulsive, and often called rash and brash.
+Peter was very enthusiastic but also very impatient and impulsive and was often rash and brash.

-During the arrest of Jesus, he cut the ear off one of those who came to get Jesus.
+During the arrest of Jesus, he cut off the ear of one of those who came to capture Him.

 It is believed that Saint Peter started the first two churches, one at Antioch and one in Rome.